wo80/AcoustID.NET/README.md

 AcoustID.NET
 ============

-AcoustID fingerprinter and webservice access the .NET.
+AcoustID fingerprinter and webservice access in C#.
 See http://acoustid.org/ for information about the AcoustID project.

 The original code for this project can be found at https://bitbucket.org/acoustid.